mohamedlandolsi/meeting-room-res-system-api/README.md

 ### Helm Chart Architecture

-Our Helm deployment uses a structured approach with:

-- A main chart (`meeting-room-system`) that defines the application
+The Helm chart structure (in the `helm/` directory) provides a complete deployment solution:

+- `Chart.yaml`: Defines chart metadata, version, and maintainer information
-- Templated Kubernetes manifests for all components
+- `values.yaml`: Contains configurable parameters for all components with sensible defaults
-- Parameterized values for flexible deployment to different environments
+- Template files organized by component:
+  - Database (PostgreSQL) with persistent storage
+  - Messaging (Kafka/Zookeeper) for event handling
+  - Microservices with proper environment configuration
+  - Reverse proxy (NGINX) for unified API access

+#### Key Features of the Helm Chart

+- **Environment-aware configuration**: Different settings for development, staging, and production
+- **Resource management**: Appropriate CPU and memory limits based on environment
-- Proper secret management for sensitive information
+- **Secret handling**: Secure storage of sensitive information
+- **Service discovery**: Internal networking for microservice communication
+- **Initialization jobs**: Automated database and Kafka topic setup
+- **Health checks**: Readiness and liveness probes for all services

 #### Helm Chart Structure